Search for a command to run...

 Most online services give you one generic form with no agent acceptance and no statutory notice.
 Our 2-document package follows Florida attorney best practice.

-A properly executed will that meets Florida statutory requirements (§732.502) is designed to be admitted to probate.
+A properly executed electronic will that meets Florida statutory requirements (§732.521) is designed to be admitted to probate.
 WillAgent documents include:

 No will is challenge-proof, but proper execution significantly strengthens validity.
 Consult an attorney if you anticipate disputes.

 One-time payment.
-Your plan and permanent Vault access are yours forever — no required subscriptions or recurring fees.
+Your plan and permanent Vault access are yours for life - no required subscriptions or recurring fees.

 Short: We use state-specific templates at a fraction of the cost.